How To Speed Up Hiring Process (Without Hurting Quality)

 Lack of tools

-There are a bunch of pre-screening tools and (diversity) recruiting tools out there.
-If you’re not using a software to help you through the hiring process, you’re making your life needlessly difficult.
+There are a bunch of pre-employment assessment tools and diversity recruiting tools out there.
+If you’re not using a HR software to help you through the hiring process, you’re making your life needlessly difficult.
 A good hiring tool should do all of the legwork for you.
 It should automatically sort your best applicants, send rejection emails to unqualified applicants, and keep you up to date with your hiring pipeline.

 Lack of decision-making

 Many hiring managers have a false conception that they will find an “ideal” candidate matching up perfectly with all their criteria.
 In fact, some companies will refuse to make the hire until they meet that perfect candidate who will impress them on every level.
 Having these unrealistic expectations means that it takes even longer to find and secure top talent.

 By now you know how long the hiring usually takes and what are the bottlenecks reducing the hiring speed.
 But why does all this really matter?